etiennestuder/teamcity-build-scan-plugin/README.md

 1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 3 configuration parameters:

-   - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which you want to publish build scans.
+   - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
-   - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply to the build.
+   - `buildScanPlugin.gradle-enterprise.plugin.version` - the version of the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) to apply
-   - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply to the build.
+   - `buildScanPlugin.ccud.plugin.version` - the version of the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) to apply

 1. Trigger your Gradle build.